 Film – Animation

-In Kung Fu Panda 2, Tigress reveals that part of her kung fu training involved punching ironwood trees, so now she "feels nothing."
+- In Kung Fu Panda 2, Tigress reveals that part of her kung fu training involved punching ironwood trees, so now she "feels nothing."
 Po is awed and calls this "hardcore."
 He immediately assumes that she can't feel emotional pain either, which shocks her, but she's interrupted before she can correct him.
 Later in the movie, when Po persists in trying to confront Lord Shen despite his freezing up when facing him, Tigress angrily tells him to stay behind.
-Po explains why he wants to go: Lord Shen was there the day Po's parents died, and Po wants answers about what happened that day since he was a baby at the time.
+Po finally caves in and explains why he wants to go: he remembers that Lord Shen was there when Po's birth parents died, and Po wants answers about what happened that day since he was a baby at the time.

 Film – Live Action